 The General Data Protection Regulation (“GDPR”) came into force with direct effect in the European Union on 25 May 2018 and heralded a step change in data protection law throughout the region.
-The GDPR was implemented into UK law through the Data Protection Act 2018 ("DPA"), and it continues to apply in the UK following Brexit as the “UK GDPR”.
+The GDPR continues to apply in the UK following Brexit as the “UK GDPR”, supplemented by the Data Protection Act 2018 ("DPA").

 The UK GDPR came into effect on 1 January 2021 and is largely consistent with the provisions of the GDPR, with necessary changes to reflect the impact of Brexit and so that the UK GDPR could operate within a UK-context.
 Now the UK has set forth an ambitious plan of legislative reform affecting the processing of personal and non-personal data.